shrutimhr16/Sentiment-Based-Recommendation-System/README.md

 Next, you need to include the following features in the user interface.
-1-Take any of the existing usernames as input.
+1. Take any of the existing usernames as input.
-2-Create a submit button to submit the username.
+2. Create a submit button to submit the username.
-3-Once you press the submit button, it should recommend 5 products based on the entered username.
+3. Once you press the submit button, it should recommend 5 products based on the entered username.